ezequielzacca/ng-webpush/README.md

 It works both for `mobile` and `desktop` devices.

-Unfortunately, and because IOS does not supporting the Web Push Standard yet, NgWebPush doesn't work on IOS.
+Unfortunately, and because IOS does not support the Web Push Standard yet, NgWebPush doesn't work on IOS.
 Hopefully it will work soon, when Apple adopts this standard.

 ## Goal